thomasvs/hoodie-angular/README.md

 This is a ready to use template to create web apps using the awesome hoodie toolkit and the MVC framework AngularJS.
 Code on weekend, bill on monday =)
 It is also configured to use [Bower](https://github.com/bower/bower) as the js package manager.

+## Hoodie-Angular module

+The file hoodie-angular.js contains an angular module with a series of reusable things related to hoodie.
+There are directives for signing, signinup, current user name, etc etc.

 ## Organization based on Yeoman Angular Generator